Upper and Lower Bounds for the Linear Ordering Principle: Discussion and Further Research

 \item A recent work of Gajulapalli et al. \cite{GGLS25} places $\LtP$ in the class\footnote{$\class{UEOPL}$ consists of problems that are many-one polynomial-time reducible to $\problem{Unique-End-of-Potential-Line}$, see \cite{FGMS20,GGLS25}.} $\class{UEOPL}^\NP$, which appears to be incomparable to our result (Theorem \ref{THM:main3}).
 Can one determine the relative status of $\class{UEOPL}^\NP$ and $\P^\prSBP$?

-\RESEARCH{$\ZPP^\ONP$ vs $\OtP$ (TeX comments above: bizarre phenomenon, which collapse is better once again? another such phenomenon is $\class{OPH}$ still vs $\OtP$, lower bounds?}

 \item Similarly to $\LtP$, one could define a class of languages reducible to $\Avoid$.
-A similar class of search problems, $\class{APEPP}$, has been defined by \cite{KKMP21,korten2022hardest} (and Korten \cite{korten2022hardest} proved that constructing a hard truth table is a problem that is complete for this class under $\P^\NP$-reductions); however, we are asking about a class of languages.\RESEARCH{EH: I think that they don't need a single-valued versions; do we need it because of the promise in $\prMA$?
-Or why?
-We did not define oracle access modes wrt single-valued, etc.} Korten and Pitassi have shown that $\LtP$ can be equivalently defined using many-one, Turing, or $\P^\NP$-reductions, thus there are several options.
+A similar class of search problems, $\class{APEPP}$, has been defined by \cite{KKMP21,korten2022hardest} (and Korten \cite{korten2022hardest} proved that constructing a hard truth table is a problem that is complete for this class under $\P^\NP$-reductions); however, we are asking about a class of languages.
+Korten and Pitassi have shown that $\LtP$ can be equivalently defined using many-one, Turing, or $\P^\NP$-reductions, thus there are several options.
 One can observe that the containment $\P^\prMA\subseteq \LtP$ (Theorem~\ref{thm:PMAinLtP}) is essentially proved via the intermediate class $\P^{\Avoid,\NP}$ that uses both an oracle for \emph{Range Avoidance} (a single-valued or an essentially unique \cite{KP24} version) and an oracle for $\SAT$.
-Can one prove that one of the containments in $\P^\prMA\subseteq \P^{\Avoid,\NP} \subseteq \LtP$ is in fact an equality? \RESEARCH{There is a similar question in the input-oblivious setting.}
+Can one prove that one of the containments in $\P^\prMA\subseteq \P^{\Avoid,\NP} \subseteq \LtP$ is in fact an equality?